amplifier19/DockerCompose-MusicApp/README.md

         - mongo-data-playlist:/data/db
 ---

 2. The second service is the track api consisting of the api and its accompanied database container.
 The api is built from the [Dockerfile](./track/Dockerfile) in the track directory and the database is built from the mongo image.
 The api is exposed at port 5000.
-The api depends on the database to be running before it can start.
+The api depends on the database to be running before it builds.

 ---
     track: